UBC-MDS/programming-in-python-for-data-science/slides/module1_29.md

 If we want to visualize things using different plots we can do that pretty quickly and with little code\!
-Take `manufacturer_freq` object we made in the last deck of slide.
+Take `manufacturer_freq` object we made in the last slide deck.

 ``` python
 manufacturer_freq